 This handbook and any other verbal or written communication by a management representative is not and should not be considered an agreement, contract of employment (expressed or implied), or a promise of treatment in any particular manner in any given situation, nor does it confer any contractual rights whatsoever.

-Separate city documents, such as summary of benefit plan descriptions, cover many matters described in this handbook.
-These city documents are always controlling over any statement made in this handbook or by any member of management.
+Separate city documents, such as a summary of benefit plan descriptions, cover many matters described in this handbook.
+These city documents are always controlled over any statement made in this handbook or by any member of management.

 This handbook states only general city guidelines.
 The city may at any time in its sole discretion, modify or vary from anything stated in this handbook, with or without notice.